(Corrects paragraphs 1 and 6 to say the Japanese yen fell instead of strengthened)

 By Daniel Bases

-NEW YORK, Oct 20 (Reuters) - Major currencies traded in tight ranges on Monday with investors facing a vacuum of data and modest price changes in global markets, save for Japan where stocks rallied on possible public pension fund spending, which helped bring down the yen.
+NEW YORK, Oct 20 (Reuters) - Major currencies traded in tight ranges on Monday with investors facing a dearth of new data and modest price changes in global markets, save for Japan where stocks rallied on possible public pension fund spending, which helped bring down the yen.

-After a week of wide currency market gyrations, investors appear to have settled in for a quiet start to the week, unwilling to make fresh bets ahead of Wednesday’s U.S. inflation data and Thursday’s European manufacturing reports
+After a week of wide currency market gyrations, investors appeared unwilling to make fresh bets ahead of Wednesday’s U.S. inflation data and Thursday’s European manufacturing reports

 In addition, the Federal Reserve is expected to follow through with its plan to end quantitative easing at the end of the month while benchmark U.S. interest rates are forecast to remain near zero well into 2015.

 “I think there is a real risk that if there is a downside surprise in the CPI this could have an outsized reaction in the U.S. Treasury market and dollar,” said Paresh Upadhyaya, portfolio manager, director of currency strategy at Pioneer Investments in Boston.